rcanterberryhall/MLCOURSEWORK/README.md

 Business Case:

 According to https://www.machinemetrics.com/blog/the-real-cost-of-downtime-in-manufacturing, The cost of unplanned downtime due to mechanical machine failure can be as much as $260,000 an hour.
+Many major repairs can take 8 hours or more.
 Being able to manage machine maintainance, avoiding downtime while also avoiding costly over maintainance is critical to any manufacturing operation.
 The ability to predict needed mainainance base on real world data rather can prescriptive studies from OEMs would bring huge savings in both time and capital to the manufactoring industry.

 Project description: